Information for Bicyclists

 - LYRT Preferred Alignment (PDF format, 1.67 MB)

 - LYRT Public Information Meeting (PDF format, 4.68 MB)

 Lower Yahara River Trail Construction Aerial Overview Videos

 - August 2017 (Facebook)

 Bicyclists who use the Capital City Trail primarily for commuting may be eligible for a subsidized pass.
 Check the statement form below for more information.

 - Download Statement Form (PDF format)

-On May 23, 2016, Dane County Executive Joe Parisi and County staff met with bicycle advocates and representatives from local units of government for the annual Bike Dane meeting to share plans and give updates on bicycle improvement projects.
-Projects discussed included the Bicycle Friendly Community Award, Lower Yahara River Trail, Glacial Drumlin State Trail, North Mendota Trail, PARC & Ride Grants, County Highway road projects, and the Dane County Parks Bicycle Wayfinding Project.
+On May 7, 2018, Dane County Executive Joe Parisi and County staff met with bicycle advocates and representatives from local units of government for the annual Bike Dane meeting to share plans and give updates on bicycle improvement projects.
+Topics included the Parks & Trails Unite Festival on June 2, 2018, Bicycle Friendly Community Award, Dane County Parks Bicycle Wayfinding Plan Innovations in Planning Award, Lower Yahara River Trail Analysis and Planning Merit Award and the State of Wisconsin Top Project Award, and the 2018 PARC & Ride Grant Program.
+Projects discussed included the Capital City Trail Pavement Restoration, Phase 2 of the Lower Yahara River Trail, Glacial Drumlin to Capital City Connector Trail, North Mendota Trail, and County Highway road projects.